SpencerCDixon/SpenceBoy/Docs/dev-log.md

 ### What did I get done today?

 * Look into adding VBlank interrupt support in order to get the boot ROM timing working properly.
+* Add ability to render debug frame when inside the debugger

 ---